theshmurph/cryptothing/README.md

 ## goals

-- basic database linter, at least with text file
 - encrypted database, program decrypts on client-side
 - decryption based on a given and valid key
 - add/remove info